yoarajota/poc-ai-language-learn/docs/pt1-kick-in.md

 - **Speech-to-Text:**
   - [OpenAI Whisper GitHub Repository](https://github.com/openai/whisper)

 ### CONCLUTION TEST USING GRAMMAR CORRECTION
+### CONCLUTION TEST USING GRAMMAR CORRECTION
+### CONCLUTION TEST USING GRAMMAR CORRECTION
 Using g2p conversion followed by grammar correction doesn't feel quite right.
 This approach can produce sentences that lack proper meaning, which grammar correction alone may not be able to resolve.

+I must use other workflow.
+I must use other workflow.
+I must use other workflow.
 I must use other workflow.